 If you plead guilty, the prosecutor will advise you of the recommendation of a sentence to the judge and the judge will then sentence you.
 If you plead guilty to the court magistrate on a minor traffic violation, you will be sentenced to the settlement amount and advised when to pay the fines and court costs.

 If you plead not guilty, the judge will set the trial date.

-Make your house looked lived in.
+Make your house look lived in.
 This includes stopping your paper and mail delivery or having a neighbor pick it up.
 Let your neighbors know you're going out of town, so they can keep an eye on your home.
-You may also eave certain lights on a timer.
+You may also leave certain lights on a timer.

 If the crime occurred in Tuscaloosa and a report was taken by a Tuscaloosa Police Officer, you must first obtain a copy of your police report.
 After you've gotten your report, you must meet with a Municipal Court Magistrate either at the Municipal Court building or at police headquarters.

 For burglary, theft, robbery and business service, call the Criminal Investigation Division at 205-248-4520.
 For serious assault, homicide and rape, call the Homicide Division at 205-464-8690.
 For juvenile crime, call the Juvenile Division at 205-248-4600.

 Yes.
 Through our ride-along program, citizens 18 years or older can ride with a patrol officer during his or her regular shift.
 Participants must first complete the Ride-Along Form and Non-Disclosure Agreement and bring them to police headquarters at 3801 Trevor S. Phillips Ave.
 For more information, please call headquarters at 205-248-1121.